Scarlets: 2023–24 season

-Joining the club were Welsh international Ioan Lloyd from Bristol Bears, and former Scarlet Tomi Lewis returning from Jersey Reds.
+Joining the club were Welsh international Ioan Lloyd from Bristol Bears, while Tomi Lewis returned from Jersey Reds.
 Numerous renewals were also confirmed, such as lock pair Morgan Jones and Jac Price, centres Ioan Nicholas, Joe Roberts, and Eddie James, and prop Kemsley Mathias– all players developed from the Scarlets academy.
 Sam Wainwright signed a full contract, following on from his short-term deal.
 Hooker Ryan Elias signed an extension, despite interest from abroad.
-Also signed was former New Zealand U20 back row Taine Plumtree, who qualified for Wales and was quickly called up to the Welsh squad for World Cup preparations.
+Also signed was Welsh-qualified former New Zealand U20 back row Taine Plumtree, who was quickly called up to the Welsh squad for World Cup preparations.
 Added to the restructured Scarlets academy were lock Ed Scragg, and Loughborough duo Charlie Titcombe and Teddy Leatherbarrow.

 Clermont coach Jared Payne signed as the new attack coach, with Lions coach Albert van den Berg joining as the forwards coach.
 Shane Carney took over as Head of Athletic Performance, reuniting with Peel, having worked at Ulster together previously.

 Few wins were seen during the season, the highlights being a home and away win against local rivals Cardiff, and earning a first win outside of Wales with a victory over Zebre Parma.
 In the Challenge Cup, they lost every match, and failed to earn a single point on the table.
 They finished the season with a win, in the annual Judgement Day fixture against the Dragons.

-During the season, defence coach Gareth Williams was removed from his position, with Jared Payne moving from attack to replace him, and Peel becoming responsible for the attack.
+During the season, defence coach Gareth Williams was removed from his position, with Jared Payne replacing him, and Peel becoming responsible for the attack.
 Samson Lee announced his retirement mid-season, having failed to fully recover from a long-standing injury.
 Johnny McNicholl was released early to return home to New Zealand, joining the Crusaders as cover for former Scarlet Leigh Halfpenny.
 Notably, former Scarlets and Wales captain Ken Owens retired prior to the end of the season, having spent his entire professional career with the club.

 Also departing the club were two more capped British Lions: Jonathan Davies and Wyn Jones; Welsh international Scott Williams; and academy products Dan Jones and Ryan Conbeer.